primus/primus/README.md

 parsed as an object.
 Please note that this may not be available for all supported transformers.

+#### spark.socket

+The `spark.socket` is set to the underlying socket of the transformer.
+This is not necessarily a raw `Socket` and will differ from transformer to transformer.

 #### spark.id

 This is a unique id that we use to identify this single connection with.
 Normally